rMiccolis/binanceB/README.md

 powershell.exe -noprofile -executionpolicy bypass -file "E:\Desktop\binanceB\infrastructure\windows\generate_hyperv_vms.ps1" -config_file_path "E:\Download\main_config.yaml"
 ```

+**Network Operations:**

+- Open 51820 port on router in order to make Wireguard work.
+- Assign static mac address to each ip address reserved to VM's.
+EX: 00 15 5D 38 01 30 for 192.168.1.200
+- If you don't have a static public IP, you need to setup NO-IP DDNS service in order to make wireguard work.

 ### SINGLE EXECUTABLE SCRIPTS

 Is possible to launch 2 standalone scripts:

 - bin/setup_worker_nodes.sh   => Run this script to join a new node to the cluster (control plane or worker)
-- bin/manage_docker_images.sh => Run this script to build and deploy client and server images when you need to apply changes to server or client code
+- bin/manage_docker_images.sh => Run this script to pull updates and build and deploy client and server images when you need to apply changes to server or client code
 - bin/add_wireguard_peer.sh => Run this script to generate a Wireguard peer configuration.
 It prints out the qr code to be scanned by Android or IOS app to join the vpn.

 --------------------------------------------